Query

 Sponsors

-The priority deadline was December 1, 2023.
-Applications are no longer being accepted, as the Exhibit Hall has reached capacity.
+The priority deadline will be December 3, 2024.
+Applications will be open soon.
 Click here to view the 2024 offerings and pricing.

 Please reach out to Fred Comparato, Senior Director of Corporate Development, at 614-204-5994 or [email protected] with any questions regarding exhibiting and sponsorship opportunities.